 Doppler ultrasound.
-Doctor holding an ultrasound transducer next to a patient's leg to study blood flow in her femoral artery.
-The femoral arteries carry blood to the legs.
+Doctor holding an ultrasound transducer next to a patient's neck to study blood flow in one of her carotid arteries.
+These arteries carry blood to the head.
 Doppler ultrasound images body structures from the echoes of high frequency sound waves produced by the transducer.
 The doppler effect, in which a wave reflected from a moving body has its wavelength shifted, allows determination of the speed and smoothness of blood flow.
-Obstruction of a femoral artery can cause claudication (leg pain on exertion).
-Severely impaired blood flow can cause tissue death.
-This scan (upper right) is normal.
+An obstruction to a carotid artery can have dire consequences, as the brain cannot work without a good blood supply.
+This scan (upper left) is normal.

 Model release available.
 Property release not required.